5 Things You Didn’t Know About the Rasmussen University Data Analytics Program

 As part of your coursework, you’ll learn how to harness a variety of versatile scripting and programming languages, including:

 Students will also complete coursework covering project management, operations management and business intelligence reporting.
 This blend of curriculum aims to mold students into effective data professionals throughout their careers.
 Even better?
 You’ll learn in a practical way.

 “Courses are structured to provide students with examples and practice in real-life, hands-on scenarios in order to gain the perspective needed to successfully engage in actual roles found throughout the workforce,” Crater says.

 The data you need to decide

 It’s no secret that data is at the heart of many modern businesses as they seek ways to improve efficiency and gain an edge over their competition.
 But that doesn’t mean you shouldn’t be thoughtful about the degree program you choose to pursue.

-The Rasmussen College Data Analytics program has plenty of appealing features for anyone looking to get a solid start in this field.
+The Rasmussen University Data Analytics program has plenty of appealing features for anyone looking to get a solid start in this field.
 If you’re ready to head out on the path to a career in data, visit our Data Analytics degree page to learn more about what you’ll need to get started.

 1Completion time is dependent on transfer credits accepted and the number of courses completed each term.

 SAS is a registered trademark of SAS Institute, Inc.